Apply to become a member of a technical committee

 Your expertise

-The positions of chairperson and vice-chairperson are chosen from among the committee members.
-If you are selected for a committee, would you like to be considered for one of these roles?
+We choose the chairperson and vice chairperson positions among the committee members.
+If you’re selected as a committee member, would you like to be considered for one of these roles?
 Read more about these roles here.

 Resume